Dover and Deal (UK Parliament constituency): Charlie Elphicke scandal

 From 2010, the MP was Charlie Elphicke, elected as a member of the Conservative Party.
-On 3 November 2017, Elphicke was suspended by the Conservative Party after "serious allegations" were made against him, and then sat as an Independent until 12 December 2018 when he had the Conservative Whip restored ahead of a party vote on a no-confidence motion against Theresa May.
+On 3 November 2017, Elphicke was suspended by the Conservative Party after "serious allegations" were made against him, and then sat as an Independent until 12 December 2018, when he had the Conservative whip restored ahead of a party vote on a no-confidence motion against Theresa May.
 In July 2019, the whip was withdrawn again after he was charged by the Crown Prosecution Service with three counts of sexual assault against two women.
-Charlie Elphicke stood down as an MP shortly before the 2019 UK General Election, with his wife, Natalie Elphicke standing as the Conservative Party candidate in his place.
-Natalie Elphicke was elected as the MP for Dover at the 2019 UK General Election, increasing on her husband's majority.
+Elphicke stood down as an MP shortly before the 2019 UK general election, with his wife, Natalie Elphicke, standing as the Conservative Party candidate in his place.
+Natalie Elphicke was elected as the Conservative MP for Dover at the 2019 UK general election, achieving a higher majority than her husband's, but she defected to Labour in May 2024, as they gained the seat in the general election two months later, with new MP Mike Tapp.